NectarProtocol/python-nectar-module/README-DA.md

 # PYTHON NECTAR MODULE for Data Analyst

-This is a Python API module designed to run queries on Nectar.
+This Python module lets you connect to Nectar so you can run queries on Data Owner's data.

 ---
 ## Installation